pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 ### Cultivate a DevOps Culture

-- **Shared Responsibility**: Encourage a culture of shared responsibility where developers, operations, and other stakeholders work collaboratively
+- **Shared Responsibility**: Encourage a culture of shared responsibility where developers, operations, and other stakeholders work collaboratively.
-- **Continuous Learning**: Promote a culture of continuous learning and improvement to adapt to evolving technologies and methodologies
+- **Continuous Learning**: Promote a culture of continuous learning and improvement to adapt to evolving technologies and methodologies.
-- **Open Communication**: Foster open communication channels to enhance collaboration and transparency among team members
+- **Open Communication**: Foster open communication channels to enhance collaboration and transparency among team members.
 - **Company-wide Collaboration Tools**: It's essential to encourage communication among developers and cross-functional teams to stimulate creativity, spark innovation, and enhance productivity and the speed of decision-making.
-Cross-functional collaboration contributes to successful business outcomes
+Cross-functional collaboration contributes to successful business outcomes.

 ### Define Clear Objectives

-- **Alignment with Business Goals**: Ensure DevEx objectives align with business goals to drive meaningful outcomes
+- **Alignment with Business Goals**: Ensure DevEx objectives align with business goals to drive meaningful outcomes.
-- **User-Centric Approach**: Prioritize user needs and feedback, shaping the DevEx strategy around the actual experiences of developers
+- **User-Centric Approach**: Prioritize user needs and feedback, shaping the DevEx strategy around the actual experiences of developers.

 ### Leverage Developer-first Tools

-- [**Internal Developer Portals (IDPs)**](https://www.pulumi.com/blog/building-developer-portals/): IDPs enable developers to quickly provision approved infrastructure, boosting productivity with pre-configured architectures, automated testing, and deployment adhering to organizational standards
+- [**Internal Developer Portals (IDPs)**](https://www.pulumi.com/blog/building-developer-portals/): IDPs enable developers to quickly provision approved infrastructure, boosting productivity with pre-configured architectures, automated testing, and deployment adhering to organizational standards.
 - **CI Pipelines**: usually, pipelines can be made faster and more unified.
-If they have a microservice architecture, they are likely duplicating pipeline code for every service
+If they have a microservice architecture, they are likely duplicating pipeline code for every service.
 - [**Software Development Kits (SDKs)**](https://www.pulumi.com/docs/languages-sdks/): SDKs are integral components of a positive DevEx and provide developers with tools that facilitate crafting applications tailored to specific platforms or frameworks.
-Offering easy-to-access, well-designed, functional SDKs can make a meaningful difference in helping engineers quickly prototype ideas and refine their creations
+Offering easy-to-access, well-designed, functional SDKs can make a meaningful difference in helping engineers quickly prototype ideas and refine their creations.
-- [**Infrastructure as Code (IaC)**](https://www.pulumi.com/docs/pulumi-cloud/): Developers like to write code, particularly in their preferred programming language, provision infrastructure, ensuring consistency and reproducibility
+- [**Infrastructure as Code (IaC)**](https://www.pulumi.com/docs/pulumi-cloud/): Developers like to write code, particularly in their preferred programming language, provision infrastructure, ensuring consistency and reproducibility.
-- **Monitoring and Observability**: Implement effective monitoring and observability tools (e.g., Prometheus, [New Relic](https://www.pulumi.com/resources/observability-as-code-with-new-relic/), Grafana) to gain insights into application performance and proactively address issues
+- **Monitoring and Observability**: Implement effective monitoring and observability tools (e.g., Prometheus, [New Relic](https://www.pulumi.com/resources/observability-as-code-with-new-relic/), Grafana) to gain insights into application performance and proactively address issues.
-- **Collaborative Documentation Platforms**: Use collaborative documentation platforms to document code, processes, and best practices, ensuring knowledge sharing and reducing onboarding friction
+- **Collaborative Documentation Platforms**: Use collaborative documentation platforms to document code, processes, and best practices, ensuring knowledge sharing and reducing onboarding friction.

-{{< figure alt="Platform Engineering Forrester Opportunity Snapshot - which of the following steps has your org take to improve the developer experience?
-Top 43% internal developer platform or platform engineering Credit: Humanitec" src="/blog/software-developer-experience-devex-devx-devops-culture/steps-to-improve-developer-experience.jpg" width=70%  caption="Platform Engineering Forrester Opportunity Snapshot - Which of the following steps organizations are taking to improve DevEx?
-Credit: Humanitec" >}}

 ### Prioritize Developer-Friendly Workflows

-- **Fast Feedback Loops**: Minimize feedback loops by integrating quick feedback mechanisms, allowing developers to identify and resolve issues early in the development cycle
+- **Fast Feedback Loops**: Minimize feedback loops by integrating quick feedback mechanisms, allowing developers to identify and resolve issues early in the development cycle.
-- **Self-Service Environments**: Provide developers with self-service environments to facilitate experimentation, testing, and debugging without unnecessary dependencies on other teams
+- **Self-Service Environments**: Provide developers with self-service environments to facilitate experimentation, testing, and debugging without unnecessary dependencies on other teams.
-- **Version Control Best Practices**: Enforce version control best practices to maintain a clean and organized codebase, allowing for easier collaboration and tracking of changes
+- **Version Control Best Practices**: Enforce version control best practices to maintain a clean and organized codebase, allowing for easier collaboration and tracking of changes.

 ### Continuous Integration of Feedback

-- **Developer Surveys**: Conduct regular surveys to gather feedback on the DevEx, ensuring continuous improvement based on real user experiences
+- **Developer Surveys**: Conduct regular surveys to gather feedback on the DevEx, ensuring continuous improvement based on real user experiences.
-- **Rapid Iteration**: Encourage a culture of rapid iteration, where feedback is quickly incorporated into the development process to enhance the overall developer experience
+- **Rapid Iteration**: Encourage a culture of rapid iteration, where feedback is quickly incorporated into the development process to enhance the overall developer experience.

 ### Measure and Optimize

-- **Key Performance Indicators (KPIs)**: Define and track key metrics such as deployment frequency, lead time, and mean time to recovery to measure the effectiveness of the DevEx strategy
+- **Key Performance Indicators (KPIs)**: Define and track key metrics such as deployment frequency, lead time, and mean time to recovery to measure the effectiveness of the DevEx strategy.
-- **Iterative Optimization**: Continuously iterate and optimize DevEx based on performance metrics and user feedback
+- **Iterative Optimization**: Continuously iterate and optimize DevEx based on performance metrics and user feedback.

 Implementing Developer Experience requires a holistic approach that blends cultural aspects with powerful DevOps and platform engineering tools.
 Watch Daniel Tao, Head of Engineering at [Atlassian](https://www.pulumi.com/case-studies/atlassian/), and Sven Peters, developer evangelist, discuss how to build a great developer experience through culture and an integrated approach to developer tools.